Making a Will in South Australia

 Informal Wills in SA

-Section 12(2) of the Wills Act 1936 allows the court to admit informal documents, but South Australia is generally stricter about informal Wills than other states.
+The Succession Act 2023 (SA) allows the court to admit a document that does not meet the formal requirements if satisfied it expresses the deceased's testamentary intentions, though South Australia is generally stricter about informal Wills than other states.

 While informal Wills may be recognised in certain circumstances, relying on one is risky.
 A properly executed Will avoids uncertainty and potential legal costs for your loved ones.